spencercolaco/react-image-app/readme.md

 ## Known issues

-- There is currently a bug when searching for an image.
+- ~~There is currently a bug when searching for an image.
 Sometimes the images do not re-populate after a search query and the page needs to be refreshed to bring them back.
-Currently working on a fix for this.
+Currently working on a fix for this.~~

+Bug has been resolved as of 2/4/2022 at 11:35am.

 ## Road Map
 I am continuing to work on a more robust UI and better understand how to watch for state changes with a fuzzy-search algorithm like Fuse.
 Wiring together this kind of functionality can be tricky and needs to be looked into further.